iyreshot/Modlist/README.md

 ### Root Builder

 Lyra utilizes a Wabbajack technology called Root Builder.
-What this essentially does is create a copy of your Skyrim installation within the installation location of the list.
-This enables greater compatibility with other mod-lists.
+RootBuilder is a plugin for Mod Organizer 2, allowing users to manage files in the base game directory through Mod Organizer.

 ### Change this line